Towards a full description of MeV dark matter decoupling: a self-consistent determination of relic abundance and $N_{\rm eff}$: Approximated Thermodynamics

 where in each factor (+) applies to a boson and ($-$) to a fermion in the respective final state.
 If all sectors are thermalized with equal temperature, the detailed balance condition $J=0$ is manifest by observing that $E_1 +E_2 = E_3 + E_4 $ and $\mu_1 +\mu_2 = \mu_3 + \mu_4 $; importantly detailed balance is attained independent of the approximations for $f_i$ introduced above.
 In the numerical evaluation, the above parametrization is crucial to maintain detailed balance when the associated interaction rates become much larger than the Hubble rate.
 Finally, to further simplify the expression of $J$ as a function of $\mu_i$, we neglect the quantum statistical factors in the final states, $1\pm f_{3,4} \simeq 1$.
 The uncertainties associated with it are studied in the following subsection.\footnote{In our treatment one may take into account below the sub-leading contributions from final state statistics, in terms of $f_1 f_2f_{3,4}$, on the right hand side of Eqs.~(\ref{eq:Jfactor_ann}-\ref{Jscatt}) in a straightforward manner.}

 For the purpose of this work, we consider only symmetric abundances of DM.
 For particle annihilation $1+ 2 \leftrightarrow 3 + 4$, we have $T_1 = T_2$ ($\mu_1 = \mu_2$) and $T_3 = T_4$ ($\mu_3 = \mu_4$), together with energy conservation $E_1 +E_2 = E_3 + E_4 \equiv E_+$.
 We now choose the convention that the final state is the {\it heavier} particle-pair involved.
-The latter carries an additional relative Boltzmann suppression and we neglect their statistical factors, \textit{i.e.},~$1\pm f_{3,4} \simeq 1$, as mentioned above.
+This way, when we neglect the Boltzmann-suppressed final state quantum statistical factors as discussed above, we still retain the more important initial state quantum statistical factors of neutrinos and electrons in the DM annihilation process.
 This allows us to write,

 where $\Delta_{\rm ann.} \equiv e^{ (T_1^{-1} - T_3^{-1}) E_+}$ and $\beta_{\rm ann.} \equiv e^{2(\tmu_3 - \tmu_1)} = e^{2(\tmu_4- \tmu_2)}$.
 In the last line of this equation, the first term vanishes when two sectors are in kinetic equilibrium, \textit{i.e.}, when $T_1 = T_3$, while the second term only vanishes when thermal equilibrium is reached, \textit{i.e.}, when $\tmu_1 = \tmu_3$.